If you’ve ever experienced confusional arousals, you may have done something as equally strange as what I’m about to describe.

 Aggressive behavior provoked by another person

 Do you or someone you know sometimes act in an aggressive way during an episode?
 This is understandably worrying and can be stressful for partners.
 So why does it happen and what can you do about it?

 In 2007, Mark R. Pressman, Ph.D. published an interesting review that looked at violent episodes during confusional arousals.

 He wrote that violent episodes aren’t common.
 But when they do happen, it’s usually in two situations:

 - If someone wakes you up.

-- When you behave in a complex way in bed in your sleep, and someone else tried to calm you by holding or grabbing you.
+- When you behave in a complex way in bed in your sleep, and someone else tries to calm you by holding or grabbing you.

 So perhaps it’s best to avoid physical contact with someone having an episode unless they are putting themselves or others in danger.
 And to try to avoid waking someone up who is prone to confusional arousals.

-Taking into account the above studies and current thinking, The American Academy of Sleep Medicine lists several possible risk factors and causes:
+In addition, the American Academy of Sleep Medicine lists several possible risk factors and causes:

 - Shift work